hunter-college-ossd-spr-2020/project-evaluation/zulip_evaluation_1.md

 <br>

 ### Summary
 Do you think this is a project to which it would be possible to contribute in the course of a semester?
+**Yes, I do believe this it's possible to contribute to Zulip during the course of this semester.
+Zulip has a chat channel where new contributors can talk directly to more experienced contributors.
+Furthermore, Zulip has an extensive documentation that allows new contributors to be caught up to speed on how Zulip works.
+In discussions regarding pull requests and issues, maintainers are very active and always willing to help.
+It's worth mentioning that Zulip has a bot that directs contributors to relevant information in an efficient manner.**

+### Installation
+**The project took a little over an hour to install thanks to Zulip's "Development environment installation" documentation.
+The documentation goes step by step starting with requirements and prerequisites.
+The documentation provides different installation procedures depending on your operating system.
+After each step is completed the documentation lets you know what a successful output looks on your terminal and on your browser.
+Once you determine you were successful in each step, the documentation directs you to your new step.
+Most steps included issues you may run into and how to fix those issues.**